AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/push-an-adobe-experience-platform-segment-to-a-marketo-static-list.md

    >[!NOTE]
    >
-   >If you choose multiple segments here, you'll have to map each segment to a specified static list in the Segment Schedule tab.
+   >If you choose multiple segments, you'll have to map each segment to a specified static list in the Segment Schedule tab.

+   >[!IMPORTANT]
+   >
+   >After a segment has been activated to the Marketo destination for the first time, backfilling profiles that already existed in the segment prior to Marketo destination activation can take **up to 24 hours**.
+Going forward, any time profiles are added to the segment, they'll be added to Marketo immediately.

 1. Click **Add New Mapping**.